Fermionic Rational Conformal Field Theories and Modular Linear Differential Equations: Fermionic Second Order MLDE

 \subsubsection{Non-BPS Type {\bf{IV}} : Single-character theories}

 We now focus on the class of the single-character solutions.
 For the solutions in this class, the vacuum solutions are allowed to have the non-negative integer coefficients.
 In contrast, the other solutions exhibit rational coefficients \textit{with unbounded denominators}, thus we do not pay much attention to these solutions.
-We will show that the vacuum solutions of the non-BPS type {$\bf{IV}$} are invariant under $S$ transformation by themselves.\footnote{The solutions in non-BPS type {$\bf{IV}$} may solve the first order MLDE with higher $\ell$.}
+We will show that the vacuum solutions of the non-BPS type {$\bf{IV}$} are invariant under $S$ transformation by themselves.

-In principle, the single-character of our interest is arose from the first order MLDE with higher $\ell$.
+In principle, the single-character of our interest could appear as the solution of the first order MLDE with higher $\ell$.
 In some cases, the first order MLDE can be lifted to the higher order MLDE without poles and the single-character can be identified to the vacuum solution of the higher order MLDE with $\ell =0$.
 To illustrate this point, we revisit the character of $(\mathfrak{e}_8)_1$ WZW model.
 It has been argued that the character of this theory appears as a solution with non-negative integer coefficients of the second order MLDE \cite{Mathur:1988gt}

 On the other hand, the other independent solution of the above MLDE is characterized by rational coefficients in the $q$-expansion, hence cannot be interpreted as a character of certain RCFT.
 Because the vacuum solution is modular invariant by itself, $(\mathfrak{e}_8)_1$ WZW model can be understood as a single-character theory with $f_0(\tau)=j^{1/3}=E_4/\eta^8$.